sgorle/SatyaTestFramework/README.md

 # SatyaTestFramework
-This repository contains ruby test framework
+This repository contains ruby test framework for running tests as a group or suite